 - Before use, run some fluids through your line so that the cold stuff in the line is replaced by the warm fluids from the bag

-Water Bath Tips
+Water Bath Tips for Either Method

 - A thinner metal mixing bowl will lose heat faster than glass, ceramic, plastic, or thicker metal bowls